 The more data machine learning systems collect, the better they become at discovering trends and co-dependencies in data sets.
 For example, Instagram algorithms can detect a decline in a user’s mental health state by observing posts and search history and offer help by sending notifications and messages with contact information of crisis centers and counseling lines.

 In a similar way, medical wearables can detect changes in and potential threats to one’s health by monitoring such vital information as heart rate, blood pressure, sugar and insulin levels, etc. and inform both the patient and a doctor about findings.
 Shifting from treatment of acute states and late-state diseases to early detection and preventive treatment will directly impact the quality of life and longevity of the humankind.

 One of the most famous examples is the da Vinci robotic surgical system that enables surgeons to manage deft robotic arms and carry out the least traumatic ad very detailed surgical manipulations that are impossible for humans to perform.
 One day, machine learning might be utilized to bring together visual data and motor patterns by means of devices like the da Vinci to enable machines to perform surgeries.

 There are some systems employing computer vision to detect distances and body parts.
 Moreover, ML is sometimes utilized to stabilize the motion and movement of robotic arms manipulated by human professionals.
 This kind of machine might be able to carry out standard surgeries on anybody better than a team of the best surgeons can do today.

 Training algorithms to provide reliable results is a hard and time-consuming job where a human expert still has the final say.
-The widespread availability of this technology and the ethical scope of application are other issues that specialists are working on.
+The widespread availability of this technology and the ethical scope of machine learning applications are other issues that specialists are working on.